-- .1 General - .1 Castings to be free from flaws and imperfections and machined surfaces finished true. - .2 Round off inside and outside corners and edges of all castings. - .3 Provide means to prevent nuts and bolts from becoming loose (pins, spring or friction washered fasteners).
+.1 General

-- .4 Obtain written permission of the Contract Administrator to patch, plug, shim or employ other means of overcoming defects, discrepancies or errors in manufacturing. - .5 Statically and dynamically balance all rotating components as an assembled unit in accordance with ISO 1940 G6.3.
+- .1 Castings to be free from flaws and imperfections and machined surfaces finished true. - .2 Round off inside and outside corners and edges of all castings. - .3 Provide means to prevent nuts and bolts from becoming loose (pins, spring or friction washered fasteners). - .4 Statically and dynamically balance all rotating components as an assembled unit in accordance with ISO 1940 G6.3.